nRFCloud/device-simulator-v2/README.md

 ### Set up your environment and provision a device

-1. Log in to [nrfcloud.com](https://nrfcloud.com) and go to the accounts page and grab your API key.
+1. Log in to [nrfcloud.com](https://nrfcloud.com) and go to your User Account page and grab your API key.
+If you are a member of more than one team, be sure to select the team you want to use with the simulator.
 1. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 1. If running this on your own AWS account, ensure that Event-based Messages for jobs are enabled in [AWS IoT Settings](https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/settings).
 1. Set up your environment: